emilalvaro25/wecon/DATABASE_SETUP.md

 -- RLS Policy for conversation_history
 -- Ensures users can only manage their own conversation history. alter table public.conversation_history enable row level security;
+drop policy if exists "Users can manage their own conversation history" on public.conversation_history;
 create policy "Users can manage their own conversation history" on public.conversation_history for all using ( auth.jwt() ->> 'email' = user_email )